opensimworld/active-npcs/README.md

 Bob dress               : load the appearance from notecard "APP_bob" (The default appearance notecard)
 ```
-You can have multiple appearance notecards per NPC, just rename their appearance notecard from "APP_bob" to "APP_bob_your-name"
+You can have multiple appearance notecards per NPC, just rename their appearance notecard from "APP_bob" to "APP_bob_dressName"

 ## Extras